Taos art colony: Taos Moderns

 In the 1940s a group of artists, some of whom had studied contemporary European and American modernist art under the G.I. bill, came to Taos.
 Arriving from cities like New York and San Francisco that were centers for the forms of abstract painting that emerged after World War II, they transformed Taos into a hotbed of contemporary art.
-These artists became known as the "Taos Moderns" and included Thomas Benrimo, Emil Bisttram, Edward Corbett, R.C.
+These artists became known as the "Taos Moderns" and included Thomas Benrimo, Emil Bisttram, Edward Corbett, Joseph Glasco, R.C.
 Ellis, Cliff Harmon, Janet Lippincott, Ward Lockwood, Louis Leon Ribak, Beatrice Mandelman, Agnes Martin, Robert Ray, Earl Stroh, and Clay Spohn.
 Other visiting artists include Richard Diebenkorn, Mark Rothko, Ad Reinhardt, Clyfford Still, and Morris Graves.
 Andrew Dasburg already came to Taos and was a mentor to many of the new artists, and his own works also evolved towards a more abstract expressionist style.

 Like earlier artists, they portrayed the colorful New Mexican landscape and cultural influences, such as the "timelessness they perceived in Puebloan culture and the deep connection to the land they noted in the everyday life of both Native Americans and Hispanics influence experimentation and innovation in their own art."
 Rather than capturing realist images of people and the landscape, they sought to capture the true meaning of their subjects.